zhangzhongnan928/BMAB-Crypto-Tipping-Platform/README.md

 - Integration with version control platforms (e.g., GitHub, GitLab) to allow tipping directly on commits or pull requests.
 - Support for tipping in relation to specific smart contracts or dApps.
 - Analytics tools that help developers understand which projects or contributions are most valued by the community.
+- Integration with developer-focused platforms like Stack Overflow or dev.to.

 # BMAB Platform Architecture Evolution